chinapedia/wikipedia.abstract.en/Page/Police.md

 Australia

-Victorian_Police_Motorcycle,_Geelong,_Aust,_jjron,_30.9.2010.jpgs are commonly used for patrols and escorts, as seen here in Australia]] In Australia, the first police force having centralised command as well as jurisdiction over an entire colony was the South Australia Police, formed in 1838 under Henry Inman.
+s are commonly used for patrols and escorts, as seen here in Australia]] In Australia, the first police force having centralised command as well as jurisdiction over an entire colony was the South Australia Police, formed in 1838 under Henry Inman.

 However, whilst the New South Wales Police Force was established in 1862, it was made up from a large number of policing and military units operating within the then Colony of New South Wales and traces its links back to the Royal Marines.
 The passing of the Police Regulation Act of 1862 essentially tightly regulated and centralised all of the police forces operating throughout the Colony of New South Wales.